jcracknell/arborist/README.md

 Arborist differs from [LINQKit][2] in that it:

-  - provides a more powerful, generalized approach to expression interpolation which is also more performant than Expand/AsExpandable; and
+  - provides an explicit, generalized expression interpolation facility which both more performant and more powerful than Expand/AsExpandable; and
   - adopts a composable, functional approach to expression manipulation supporting expressions in general as compared to mutable PredicateBuilder instances.